center-for-humans-and-machines/algorithmic-institutions/reports/humanlike_manager.md

 # Artificial Human Manager

-We additionally build a model to mimick the behavior of human manager in the game.
-We reutilised the same general architecture used for the artificial human contributors to create such artificial human manager.
+We additionally build a artificial human manager to mimick the behavior of human manager in the game using the same architecture as for the artificial human contributors.

-We use the training hyperparameter which we found to be working well for the artificial human participants (learning rate of 3.e-4, weight decay of 1.e-5, clamping of gradients at 1), with the exception of the batch size, which we increased to 20.
+We use the training hyperparameter which we found to be working well for the artificial human contributors (learning rate of 3.e-4, weight decay of 1.e-5, clamping of gradients at 1), with the exception of the batch size, which we increased to 20.
-The original batch size of 10 lead to failing convergence.
+The original batch size of 10 lead to instabilities.

 ## Architecture

-We run a binary grid over the components a) edge model and b) recurrent unit.
+We run a binary grid over the neural network components a) edge model and b) recurrent unit.
 We found no significant improvement in performance for adding a recurrent unit and adding a the edge model.
 The best average cross validated performance was archived by a model with an node and a edge model.
 Therefore we settled on this